pymupdf/PyMuPDF-Optional-Material/docs/document.rst

     .. method:: setMetadata(m)

       PDF only: Sets or updates the metadata of the document as specified in ``m``, a Python dictionary.
-As with :meth:`Document.select`, these changes become permanent only when you save the document.
+As with :meth:`select`, these changes become permanent only when you save the document.
 Incremental save is supported.

       :arg dict m: A dictionary with the same keys as ``metadata`` (see below).
 All keys are optional.
 A PDF's format and encryption method cannot be set or changed and will be ignored.
 If any value should not contain data, do not specify its key or set the value to ``None``.
 If you use ``m = {}`` all metadata information will be cleared to the string ``"none"``.
 If you want to selectively change only some values, modify a copy of ``doc.metadata`` and use it as the argument.
+Arbitrary unicode values are possible if specified as UTF-8-encoded.

     .. method:: setToC(toc)

-      PDF only: Replaces the **complete current outline** tree (table of contents) with a new one.
+      PDF only: Replaces the **complete current outline** tree (table of contents) with the new one provided as the argument.
 After successful execution, the new outline tree can be accessed as usual via method ``getToC()`` or via property ``outline``.
 Like with other output-oriented methods, changes become permanent only via ``save()`` (incremental save supported).
 Internally, this method consists of the following two steps.
 For a demonstration see example below.

-      Please note, that currently the ``is_open`` flag is set to ``False``.
-Therefore all entries other than level 1 will initially be shown collapsed in PDF readers.

       - Step 1 deletes all existing bookmarks.